Immunomodulatory approaches targeting autoreactive B lineage cells while leaving protective B memory intact

 B Cell Memory

-The group focuses on translational rheumatologic/clinical immunology research with a tracking record on B lineage cells in autoimmunity.
-Based on the original identification of the plasma cell/plasmablast marker CD27++ as marker of disease activity in adult and juvenile SLE ongoing research addresses abnormalities of B cell subsets for detailed pathogenic insights of B cell differentiation as well as diagnostic and prognostic purposes.
-In close connection, the group studies characteristics of (auto)antigen specific plasmablast and memory B cells during vaccination and in autoimmune diseases addressing particular autoreactive and immunoregulatory plasma cells.
+The Dörner Lab researches on translational rheumatologic/clinical immunology research with a foscus on B lineage cells in autoimmunity.
+Based on the original identification of the plasma cell/plasmablast marker CD27++ as identifier of antibody producing cells and marker of disease activity in adult and juvenile SLE, ongoing research addresses abnormalities of B cell subsets from naïve towards plasma cell differentiation in autoimmune conditions.
+For comparison, the group studies characteristics of (auto)antigen specific plasmablast and memory B cells upon vaccination versus active autoimmune disease.
+Such studies address potential molecular differences between autoreactive and protective B and plasma cells which would candidate as selective target in treatment autoimmunity.
+Moreover, such differences can serve as biomarkers for disease activity, prognosis and/or therapeutic response.

-After the original identification of heterogeneous plasma cell subsets in the human bone marrow including mature CD19- plasma cells current studies address molecular and functional characteristics of plasma cell subsets in the human bone marrow.
-Presently, in the framework of a collaborative project with groups at the MDC, we apply state of the art CRISPR/Cas9 technology to identify molecular differences between normal plasma cells and autoimmune plasma cells from SLE patients that can provide the basis for innovative molecular therapies.
+After the original identification of unique CD19- plasma cells implying that human bone marrow plasma cells are several heterogeneous subsets, current studies address this heterogeneity by their detailed molecular and functional characteristics.
+In this context and within a collaborative project with Prof. Klaus Rajewsky’s group at the MDC, we apply state of the art CRISPR/Cas9 technology to identify molecular differences between normal plasma cells and autoimmune plasma cells from SLE patients that can provide the basis for innovative molecular therapies.

-In contrast to hyperresponsiveness of B lineage cells in autoimmunity, we originally found hyporesponsive B lineage cells in SLE, RA and Sjögren’s based on their reduced cytokine production, TLR and BCR responses.
-On the molecular level, reduced protein tyrosine kinase phosphorylation of Syk, BTK and PLCg-2 and distinct expression of certain surface molecules such as CD22 connected to SHP-1 as membrane phosphatase have been found.
-In this context, increased intracellular protein tyrosine phosphatase regulated by CD40 dependent transcription was found and is subject of further research for therapeutic purposes.
+In contrast to the conventional view that B lineage cells in autoimmunity are hyperresponsiveness, we originally found hyporesponsive or anergic post-activated (APA) B lineage cells in SLE, RA and Sjögren’s based on their reduced cytokine production, TLR and especially BCR responses.
+Most notable and with the most striking differences, BCR activation resulted in substantially reduced protein tyrosine kinase phosphorylation of downstream molecules (Syk, BTK and PLCg-2) together with increased expression of certain surface molecules such as CD22 connected to SHP-1, a receptor related phosphatase.
+Overall, APA B cells carry characteristically increased protein tyrosine phosphatase which is controlled by CD40 dependent transcription.
+Activation of CD40 results in reduced phosphatase activity and overcomes APA B cell abnormalities including normalization of BCR responses.

 Systemic lupus erythematosus (SLE)